 Individual works famous for orientalism:

 - Alan Moore's The League of Extraordinary Gentlemen features Captain Nemo, presented as Jules Verne portrayed him in The Mysterious Island, as Prince Dakkar of Bundelkhand, veteran of the 1857 Mutiny.
 The comics highlight the racism and imperialism of Victorian Britain but also highlight how complex Captain Nemo is, since he has Majored in Western Hypocrisy but shown to dislike the English or otherwise be standoffish.
-He's also shown, fittingly as an Indian aristocrat, to have caste/race/religious and gender prejudice.
+He's also shown, fittingly as an Indian aristocrat of the era, to have caste/race/religious and gender prejudice.
 He's shown to be stern and ruthless but also unexpectedly humane and generous, someone who doesn't really fit the stereotypes of the East, either positively or negative.